The Bolton Group - Brian Webber, Gerald Bramall and David Ratledge

 5-inch Refractor

-Classic refractor for superb planetary views
+Classic refractor for superb planetary views.
+SOLD

 Poor Man's Paramount